DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 | F8  | Toggle visibility of a circular aiming reticle that shows where your wand is pointing.                                                                                                                                                                                                                                            |
 | F9  | Switch between manual and auto Targeting.                                                                                                                                                                                                                                                                                         |

-These will all be temporary changes.
+These key presses are temporary changes.
 They will not persist between game sessions.
 To persist your settings, so that they are used each time you start and inject, you must edit a file in the profile.
 `%appdata%\UnrealVRMod\HogwartsLegacy\plugins\ue4ss\Mods\VRFP\scripts\config.lua`